-While there are plenty of books on the market geared to teaching lawyers how to write better briefs, I have an unorthodox suggestion: to improve your legal writing, in addition to reading legal-writing books aimed at lawyers, you should also read Advanced Judicial Opinion Writing: A Handbook for New York State Trial and Appellate Courts and the Judicial Writing Manual: A Pocket Guide for Judges .
+While there are plenty of books on the market geared to teaching lawyers how improve their legal brief writing, I have an unorthodox suggestion: to improve your legal brief writing, in addition to reading legal-writing books aimed at lawyers, you should also read Advanced Judicial Opinion Writing: A Handbook for New York State Trial and Appellate Courts and the Judicial Writing Manual: A Pocket Guide for Judges .

 Despite the title, most of the lessons in the exhaustive (491-page) Handbook are valuable for lawyers practicing anywhere, not only in New York.
 And, again despite the title, the Handbook covers both basic and advanced legal writing topics.